-- Bachelor of Applied Science (Materials Engineering), Nanyang Technological University, Singapore Alumni of ASIAN Financial Leaders Programme (AFLP), mandated by Monetary Authority of Singapore
+- Bachelor of Applied Science (Materials Engineering), Nanyang Technological University, Singapore Alumni of ASIAN Financial Leaders - Programme (AFLP), mandated by Monetary Authority of Singapore

 - Responsible to grow and drive innovation for the SME and Mid-Corporate segments in the region.
-Champions' customer centricity, digital enablement, as well as CIMB's sustainability agenda for the entire Commercial Banking business. - Responsible for Singapore's banking business and strategic positioning, and to deepen its foothold in ASEAN region. - Over 28 years of experience in Retail banking, Channels/Distribution Management, Microfinance and Business Banking with markets coverage in ASEAN, - Banking with markets coverage in ASEAN, North Asia, Africa and the Middle East.
+Champions customer centricity, digital enablement, as well as CIMB's sustainability agenda for the entire Commercial Banking business.

+Responsible for Singapore's banking business and strategic positioning, and to deepen its foothold in ASEAN region. - Over 28 years of experience in Retail banking, Channels/Distribution Management, Microfinance and Business - Banking with markets coverage in ASEAN, North Asia, Africa and the Middle East.
 At Fullerton Financial Holdings, he was responsible for managing its investments in banks and financial services firms.
-This includes driving its strategy and implementations, leading several digital initiatives across Asia and delivering strong operational risk governance and performance excellence.
-He also held various board directorships within the Fullerton Groun directorships within the Fullerton Group - Was Managing Director at United Overseas Bank (UOB) and led the Small Business banking segment at UOB.
-A member of the SME Banking management - committee in Standard Chartered where he was responsible for its global liability, treasury business and lending businesses in Singapore, Taiwan and China - At Citibank, he was responsible for the strategic positioning of business banking within the Global Consumer Group in Singapore and for driving key initiatives for - CitiGold and CitiBanking.
+This includes driving its strategy and includes driving its strategy and implementations, leading several digital initiatives across Asia and delivering strong operational risk governance and performance excellence.
+He also held various board directorships within the Fullerton Group - Was Managing Director at United Overseas Bank (UOB) and led the Small Business banking segment at UOB. - A member of the SME Banking management committee in Standard Chartered where he was responsible for its global liability, treasury business and lending businesses in Singapore, Taiwan and China. - At Čitibank, he was responsible for the strategic positioning of business banking within the Global Consumer Group in Singapore and for driving key initiatives for - CitiGold and CitiBanking.